Primary duel drains campaign chests for Sisolak, Giunchigliani

 Tuning in

-One place to look at where that money is being spent is on the television ads that inevitably takeover the airwaves as elections near.
+One place to look where that money is being spent is on the television ads that inevitably take over the airwaves as elections near.

 Sisolak has run nearly twice — at a cost of about $1.5 million — as many ads as Giunchigliani on broadcast stations in the Reno and Las Vegas markets, according to Federal Communications Commission records.
 Giunchigliani has spent $525,000 in those two markets.

-Meanwhile, Laxalt’s campaign made its first major ad buy this week, securing two-weeks worth spots in Reno and Las Vegas to air from May 30 to June 12 for $344,600, according to campaign spokesman Andy Matthews.
+Meanwhile, Laxalt’s campaign made its first major ad buy this week, securing two weeks’ worth of spots in Reno and Las Vegas to air from May 30 to June 12 for $344,600, according to campaign spokesman Andy Matthews.
 That total includes ads on cable stations such as Fox News, the History Channel and ESPN.

 Before that, he’d bought just two ad spots — one in Las Vegas and one in Reno, both of which aired during the UNR basketball game in March.
 Those ads cost his campaign $17,000.